Samuele0008/Indicator-on-trading-view/README.md

 How to use it:
 Just search for "tradingview.com", go to your prefer stock and paste my code in editor pine, save it and add it to the graphic and it's done!!

+It is my first important code pls be nice